Fath Abad Garden

-The Fathabad Garden (Persian: باغ فتح آباد) is a historical garden in Ekhtiarabad, Kerman province, Iran.
-It was built during Qajar era in Ekhtiarabad, 25 kilometers away from the city of Kerman.
+The Fathabad Garden (باغ فتح آباد) is a historic garden in Ekhtiarabad, Kerman province, Iran.
+It was built during the Qajar era in a location 25 kilometers north-west of Kerman.

 Fathabad Castle is a structure nearby.

 History and description

 The garden was created in 1876 and with an area of 13 hectares by Fazlali Khan Biglarbeigi who was the governor of Kerman at the time.
 The garden includes a two-story mansion at the northern end of the garden.
 The building with arches on both sides and three-door and five-door rooms in the middle has a unique architecture of the European-Iranian style that has modeled the historical Shazdeh Garden in Mahan.